Valve Turning Design

 Dynamic Legged Systems Lab - Italian Institute of Technology (IIT), Jul 2015 -- Jul 2016

-Software Engineer in the Dynamic Legged Systems (DLS) laboratory, which performs research and development for the design and control of high-performance and versatile legged robots.
-Developed a modular architecture to handle support and transition between a range of low and high-level controllers.
+As a Software Engineer in the Dynamic Legged Systems (DLS) laboratory—which focuses on research and development for designing and controlling high-performance, versatile legged robots—I develop modular architectures to support and transition between a range of low- and high-level controllers.

-Develop, maintain and repair software at all levels, from embedded firmware, through low-level controller, to high-level motion planning.
-Work daily on multiple state-of-the-art hydraulic robots including the 12 DoF quadrupeds HyQ and HyQ2Max, and 6 DoF HyA arm.
-Systems operate in a Real-time Xenomai Linux Kernel.
-Architecture built heavily on ROS, Gazebo, SL simulator, LCM, RViZ, KDL, RBDL, etc.
+I develop, maintain, and repair software at all levels—from embedded firmware and low-level controllers to high-level motion planning.
+Daily, I work with state-of-the-art hydraulic robots, including the 12-DoF quadrupeds HyQ and HyQ2Max, and the 6-DoF HyA arm.
+Our systems operate on a real-time Xenomai Linux kernel, and the architecture heavily relies on tools and frameworks like ROS, Gazebo, SL simulator, LCM, RViZ, KDL, and RBDL.

 Reuters - One-armed HyQ robot can knock obstacles out of its way